SAP-samples/teched2022-AD160/exercises/7_TestingEndToEndScenario/README.md

 - [Testing the app](#Test)
 - [Monitoring and approving the process](#name)

-## Testing the End to End Scnerio. <a name="overview"></a>
+## Testing the End to End Scenario <a name="overview"></a>
 Although, your application is connected to SAP Build Process Automation service, it is not connected to the process you created yet.
-In this stage, you will see how to connect your app and process.
+At this stage, you will see how to connect your app and process.

 ## Desktop Agent Management Settings <a name="AgentSettings"></a>
-Follow below steps to execute the process with an automation with specific registered Desktop Agent.
+Follow the below steps to execute the process with an automation with a specific registered Desktop Agent.
-You will create an **Agent Attribute** in the tenant to add it to your agent and project **Agent attributes** allow you to sort agents registered within the same tenant and make sure that a specific agent executes the job of your choice.
+You will create an **Agent Attribute** in the tenant to add it to your agent and project.
+**Agent attributes** allow you to sort agents registered within the same tenant and make sure that a specific agent executes the job of your choice.

 Follow this tutorial on [Agent Management Settings](https://developers.sap.com/tutorials/spa-run-agent-settings.html).

 ## Copy Definition ID from SAP Build Process Automation <a name="SPA"></a>
-1. Open the <b>Application lobby</b> again.
+1. Open the <b>Application Development</b> lobby again.
 Open the <b>Monitor</b> tab.<br><br>
 ![](images/ss1.png)

 2. Click on <b>Process and Workflow</b> under the <b>Manage </b> section.<br><br>
 ![](images/Processes%20and%20Workflows.png)

 3. Search for your project name under <b>Project</b>.
 Select the project you created with the ID provided to you.
-For exmaple: <b>Invoice Process AD160-XXX</b>.<br><br>
+For example: <b>Invoice Process AD160-XXX</b>.<br><br>
 ![](images/Search%20invoice.png)

 4. After you find your process, copy its <b>Definition ID</b>.<br><br>